 3) Ensure your form is published

-1 In order to view your form, first click Collect in the navigation at the top of the Sumo app.
+1 In order to view your form, first click Forms in the navigation at the top of the Sumo app.

 2 Check the status of your form.
-In the example below, the form is in Draft mode, and will not display.
+In the example below, the form is in Paused mode, and will not display.

-3 In order to publish the form, click Edit, then select Publish from the dropdown menu.
+3 In order to publish the form, click Edit, then select Resume Form from the dropdown menu.

-4 In the screenshot below, you will see the form is Published.
+4 In the screenshot below, you will see the form is Active.

 4) Ensure your Display Rules are correctly setup

-1 In check your Display Rules, you need to first click Collect in the navigation at the top of the Sumo app.
+1 In order to check your Display Rules, you need to first click Forms in the navigation at the top of the Sumo app.

 2 Next, click Edit next to the form you are troubleshooting.

 3 In order to check your display rules, navigate to the Visibility tab within your form.

 4 In the screenshot below, this popup will ONLY display on the home page.